davidsun/SAP/README.md

 *   -p PIECE_SIZE
     The size of small pieces when mapping.
-    Smaller size of pieces will lead to slower mapping and higher coverage.
+    Smaller size of pieces leads to slower mapping and higher coverage.

 *   -h